dcorroyer/api-symfony/README.md

-# API made with Symfony and API Platform
+# API made with Symfony 6

-An API built with API Platform on a Symfony 6 with php 8 application.
+An API built with Symfony 6 with php 8 application.

 The database is built with MySQL8.